Zeb-0/General/Python_Network/Practice_tasks/Tasks.md

 Write a Bash script that takes in a URL as an argument, sends a `GET` request to the URL, and displays the body of the response
 - A header variable `X-School-User-Id` must be sent with the value `98`
 - You have to use `curl`

+## 5. cURL POST parameters
+Write a Bash script that takes in a URL, sends a `POST` request to the passed URL, and displays the body of the response

+- A variable `email` must be sent with the value `test@gmail.com`
+- A variable `subject` must be sent with the value `I will always be here for PLD`
+- You have to use `curl`